Perspectives on QCD, Topology and the Strong CP Problem: QCD functional integral and topology

 \subsection{Topological sectors}

-As we have argued above, every gauge configuration can be assigned an integer topological charge $Q$, including rough configurations by one means or another.
+As we have argued above, gauge configurations can be assigned an integer topological charge $Q$ by smoothing or using the index theorem, including rough configurations.
 However, this assigned integer $Q$ is only assured of being equivalent to the $Q$ in \Eq{Eq:EandM_top_Q} for sufficiently smooth fields.
+A central question being asked here is whether or not the imposition of a smooth bundle structure on the functional integral is necessary.

 So we can collect the set of all of the gauge configurations with the same assigned value of $Q$ and denote that subspace as $\mathcal{C}_Q$.
 We can then express all of gauge field configuration space $\mathcal{C}$ as the union of all of these $\mathcal{C}_Q$ subspaces,